Qarik-Group/bucc-walk-thru-aws/README.md

 ```

 If you get any complaints about subnet availability zones, like `can't use multiple availability zones: subnet in us-east-2c, VM in us-east-2b` then edit `envs/bucc/bin/vars-from-terraform.sh` line `az:` for the subnet's suffix letter, and run `envs/bucc/bin/vars-from-terraform.sh > envs/bucc/vars.yml` again.

+BUT... you are about download a few hundred GB of BOSH releases, AND THEN upload them thru the jumpbox to your new BUCC/BOSH VM on AWS.
+Either it will take a few hours or you can move to the jumpbox and run the commands there.